awslabs/harmonix/backstage-plugins/plugins/aws-apps-backend/README.md

 ### Configure a router

 Create a `awsApps.ts` file in the `packages/backend/src/plugins/`directory.
-This file creates a router for the OPA on AWS backend.
+This file creates a router for the Harmonix on AWS backend.

 ```ts
 // packages/backend/src/plugins/awsApps.ts